 Customer expectations are always changing; however, digital has not only accelerated the rate of that change but elevated those expectations.
-Needless to say, this has caused challenges for business, with financial institutions being particularly hard hit.
+Needless to say, this has caused challenges for business, with BFSIs being particularly hard hit.

 The Problem For Banking Customers

-For banks, credit unions, and insurance brands, the shift of consumer preferences towards digital solutions poses one of the biggest threats to their core modus operandi: in-person customer appointments.
+For banks, credit unions, and insurance brands, and BFSIs in general, the shift of consumer preferences towards digital solutions poses one of the biggest threats to their core modus operandi: in-person customer appointments.

 And while physical bank visits were not an issue felt by banking customers previously, their perspectives have changed on two significant fronts: